webis-de/lightning-ir/docs/howto/model.rst

             super().__init__(**kwargs)
             self.additional_linear_layer = additional_linear_layer

-Next, we need to subclass the :py:class:`~lightning_ir.cross_encoder.model.CrossEncoderModel` and override the :py:meth:`~lightning_ir.cross_encoder.model.CrossEncoderModel.forward` method to include the additional linear layer.
-We also need to ensure that our new config class is registered with our new model as the :py:attr:`~lightning_ir.cross_encoder.model.CrossEncoderModel.config_class` attribute.
-In the :py:meth:`~lightning_ir.cross_encoder.model.CrossEncoderModel.forward` method, the :py:meth:`~lightning_ir.cross_encoder.model.CrossEncoderModel._backbone_forward` method runs the backbone model and returns the contextualized embeddings of the input sequence.
-The :py:meth:`~lightning_ir.cross_encoder.model.CrossEncoderModel._pooling` method aggregates the embeddings based on the pooling strategy specified in the config.
+Next, we need to subclass the :py:class:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel` and override the :py:meth:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel.forward` method to include the additional linear layer.
+We also need to ensure that our new config class is registered with our new model as the :py:attr:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel.config_class` attribute.
+In the :py:meth:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel.forward` method, the :py:meth:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel._backbone_forward` method runs the backbone model and returns the contextualized embeddings of the input sequence.
+The :py:meth:`~lightning_ir.cross_encoder.cross_encoder_model.CrossEncoderModel._pooling` method aggregates the embeddings based on the pooling strategy specified in the config.
 We then apply our additional linear layer to the pooled embeddings and finally use a linear layer to compute the final relevance score.
 For example:

 .. code-block:: python